 There are also kürtős kalács, aka chimney cake, to try.
 If you’ve ever read about traditional Romanian foods or Slovak foods, you may have met this one already, as its origin is a controversial topic between the three countries.

 It is a typical fair food that got its name from a stovepipe, as a hot, steaming kürtős kalács shows a resemblance with a smoking chimney.

-It’s made of a yeast dough that you have to cut into long strips, then roll it on a special, wooden, rolling pin-like device and put it in the oven.
+It’s made of yeast dough that you have to cut into long strips, roll it on a special, wooden, rolling pin-like device, and then put it in the oven.

 The “rolling pin” is constantly rotated to give the dough an evenly golden glow.
 You can try it in different flavors, such as sugar, cinnamon, vanilla, coconut, and chocolate.

 The crispy crust and the soft inner dough make a perfect match you don’t want to miss.